How To Conduct A Junior Chef Competition

 - Make your team selections within a month of the event date so that contestants have time to prepare for the competition.

-- Invite students from the teams that were not invited to compete to serve as kid judges for the competition.
+- Invite students from the teams that were not selected to serve as kid judges for the competition.

-- Select food service judges; can include the director, production chef, registered dietician, and others employees from the food service department.
+- Select food service judges; can include the director, production chef, registered dietician, and other employees from the food service department.

 - Identify popular restaurants in the area and invite community chefs to judge.